ksclarke/freelib-build-tools/README.md

 # FreeLib-Build-Tools

-This project is a collection of resources files which are imported into and used by other FreeLibrary projects.
-Included in the bundle are Checkstyle configuration files, Code Formatter settings files for Eclipse, and site template files for FreeLibrary projects.
+This project is a collection of resources files which are imported into, and used by, other FreeLibrary projects.
+Included in this bundle are [Checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) configuration files, [Code Formatter](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) settings files for Eclipse, and site template files for projects built using the [reflow-maven-skin](http://andriusvelykis.github.io/reflow-maven-skin/).

-Another project that wants to use these build tools would unpack the tools using the `maven-dependency-plugin`; to do this, the other project's pom.xml file would include:
+Other projects that want to use these tools would unpack them using the [maven-dependency-plugin](http://maven.apache.org/plugins/maven-dependency-plugin/).
+To do this, the other project's `pom.xml` file would include:

     <plugin>
       <groupId>org.apache.maven.plugins</groupId>